 - The safety, health and wellbeing of all our employees is a top priority.
 Our primary aim is to ensure that our employees remain fit and healthy.
 We have provided internal information for all our operational staff, and are operating a phased return to offices as they open across the country.

-- We have a Return to Work Taskforce and Champions in each of our open locations to support on signage, PPE, social distancing and other health and safety practices.
-All our sites are open to candidates by appointment only and we are compliant with the government track and trace system.
+- We have a Return to Work Taskforce and Champions for each of our locations to support on signage, PPE, social distancing and other health and safety practices when offices are able to open again.

 - Should an outbreak occur, we have prepared contingency measures and protocols to ensure that client and candidate service is not impacted.

-- We are following all government guidelines and protocols to ensure our people return to the workplace safely.
+- When government guidelines allow office re-opening, we are following all government guidelines and protocols to ensure our people return to the workplace safely.

 More information on Statutory Sick Pay (SSP)